chale15/data-science-blog/_posts/2024-12-3-streamlit-app-post.md

 ---

-#### Key Features of the App:
+### Key App Features:

-- **Interactive Visualizations**: Users can interact with different charts, filtering by teams, players, and seasons.
+**Interactive Visualizations**: Users can interact with different charts, filtering by teams, players, and seasons.
 This makes it easy to see how a particular team's or player's performance changes over time.
 Additionally, as the majority of plots are created using plotly express, hovering over elements of a chart can provided more detailed data.

-- **Player Comparison**: The app allows users to compare players' stats over multiple seasons, helping to identify top performers and trends.
+**Player Comparison**: The app allows users to compare players' stats over multiple seasons, helping to identify top performers and trends.
 For example, comparing quarterbacks based on passing yards, touchdowns, and interceptions across multiple seasons.

-- **Dynamic Filters**: The app offers dynamic filters where users can select specific metrics or seasons to narrow down their analysis.
+**Dynamic Filters**: The app offers dynamic filters where users can select specific metrics or seasons to narrow down their analysis.
 This allows users to explore the data in a variety of ways, depending on their questions or interests.

+**Intuitive Navigation**: Easily navigate this app using the sidebar menu to change pages and tabs to explore different visualizations!

 <p align="center">
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/app.png" alt="App" width="90%">